Bake up some Irish Oatmeal Bread for your St. Patrick’s Day breakfast!

 We had a crazy weekend.
 Not only did our daughter Hannah turn 7 on Saturday, but also our son Caleb had his single A swimming tournament all weekend at our local YMCA.
 It was his final meet for this season and he managed to drop 18.97 seconds combined over his five events, and was a first-place finisher in all his heats but one!
 So between volunteering at the snack booth, cheering him on and hosting Hannah’s birthday party at our house Saturday night, my refrigerator and pantry were looking pretty bare come Monday.

 Determining what I needed to restock led me to an unopened box of McCann’s Irish Oatmeal that had gotten shoved to the back of our cereal shelf.
 I found a couple of recipes to post using it and this bread is the first.
 I’d have to honestly say this is the best yeast bread I have ever baked.
 I love it when a post that says the husband kept raving about how amazing the bread was turns out to be true.
 It. is. so. good.
 The only “hard” part is microwaving some oatmeal beforehand so it’s cooked before mixing it into the dough.
 I simply followed the McCann package microwave instructions to fix 1/3 (dry) cup of the oats.
-Once it was cooked, it gave me just a little more than the 3/4 cup cooked oatmeal called for in the bread recipe (found HERE at Liv Life).
+Once it was cooked, it gave me just a little more than the 3/4 cup cooked oatmeal called for in the bread recipe – found HERE

 This bread was a joy to work with.
 I mixed and kneaded it all by hand.
 It was a little sticky to start, but adding flour (and using a gentle hand as I was kneading) made it nice and soft.
 It rose in the bowl for one hour, then the bread pan for about 45 minutes, just as instructed in the original recipe.